Updated Apr 06, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where IT facilities enable or constrain design students by tracking topic volume and sentiment over time, with drill‑downs from institution to school and course.
-You can compare like‑for‑like results for the design studies subject grouping and demographic segments, see where interventions shift tone, and export concise, anonymised briefings for IT services and programme teams.
-The platform helps you evidence improvement, target hotspots such as labs and remote access, and coordinate action across estates, IT and academic delivery.
+Student Voice Analytics surfaces where IT facilities enable or constrain design students by tracking topic volume and sentiment over time, with drill-downs from institution to school and course.
+You can compare like-for-like results for the design studies subject grouping and demographic segments, see where interventions shift tone, and export concise, anonymised briefings for IT services and programme teams.
+That helps you evidence improvement, target hotspots such as labs and remote access, and coordinate action across estates, IT and academic delivery.
+If you are reviewing specialist provision for design courses, explore Student Voice Analytics to see where access, reliability and licensing issues are shaping the student experience.

 Request a walkthrough